psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - confusing floor labels
 - unlabeled temporary states
 - control changes without confirmation
-- automatic behavior that is not visible to operators
+- automatic behavior that is not visible
+- transferring control-room complexity to guard displays
+- showing commanded door states as verified physical states
+- hiding life-safety uncertainty

 > **The system should be cryptic to an unauthorized listener, but obvious to the authorized operator.**